IoannisTotsikas/IoannisTotsikas/README.md

 ## Hi there I'm Ioannis Totsikas

-🎓 I'm a first-year Software Engineering student at IEK AKMI in Athens, Greece
+🎓 I'm a second-year Software Engineering student at IEK AKMI in Athens, Greece
 💻 I'm learning to build websites, apps, and games using modern technologies
 🎮 Passionate about Game Development and App Development
 🚀 Currently growing my skills step by step through projects and experimentation